 Sam has been working in the Electrical Industry for over 13 years.
 In that time he’s worked for a number of respected companies gaining direct experience with both Commercial and Residential construction projects.
 Sam has been responsible for electrical sign-off on residential projects (ie new homes) ranging in size from $300,000 to $4 million.
+As at August 2021 Kinetic Electrical Wanaka has grown significantly and now employs 5 people.

 Why did you make contact with Kinetic?